bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 # docker run -d -p 5000:80 --restart=unless-stopped -v $(pwd)/db/production:/usr/src/app/db/production --env-file env --name greenlight bigbluebutton/greenlight
 ~~~

+# Troubleshooting

 ## Launching Greenlight in the Host Network

-In the env file add this line:
+If you want to run GreenLight on the host network, you can edit the env file add this line:

 ~~~
 PORT=5000